AVEVA/CONNECT-data-services-developer-docs/Content_Portal/add-organize-data/attach-meaning/metadata-rules/metadata-rules.md

     ![ ](../../images/expand-pane.png)

 5. Click the menu icon to display the menu again, and select **Metadata Management** under **Data Management**.
 The **Metadata Management** page displays.
-6. In the **Metadata Management** page, choose the namespace in which the model stream resides, and the metadata rule is to be created, from the **Namespace** dropdown list.
+6. In the **Metadata Management** page, click the **Namespace** drop-down list, and choose the namespace in which the model stream resides and where the metadata rule is to be created.
 7. Click **Add Metadata Rule**.
 The **Select Stream** page displays.
 8. In the **Select Stream** page, paste the copied steam name into the **Search** field.
 All streams in the namespace that share the name pattern of the stream you selected display.